KagemaNjoroge/Peter-Drury-Commentary-Generator/README.md

-# Peter Drury Commentary Generator
+# AI Football Commentary Generator

 As a passionate football fan who appreciates the art of commentary, I've created this repository to share my love for the beautiful game and the legendary commentator, Peter Drury.
 Peter Drury's unique style of commentary has the power to transform a simple match into an unforgettable experience.
 His poetic and dramatic style of commentary is a joy to listen to, and I've always wondered if it's possible to create an AI model that can generate commentaries in his style.